Death and state funeral of Richard Nixon: Death and tributes

 Nixon suffered a significant stroke at his Park Ridge, New Jersey home, while preparing to eat dinner on Monday, April 18, 1994, at 5:45 p.m.
 EDT.
 An ambulance was called and he was taken to New York Hospital–Cornell Medical Center.
 He was conscious but unable to speak, and his vision was impaired.
 It was determined that a blood clot resulting from his heart condition had formed in his left atrium (upper heart), then broke off and traveled to his brain.
 His condition was determined to be stable the following day, as he was alert but unable to speak or move his right arm and leg.
 Nixon's prognosis was hopeful, and he was moved from the intensive care unit into a private room.
 His condition worsened that Tuesday night, however, complicated by symptoms of cerebral edema, or swelling of the brain.
 Nixon's living will stipulated that he was not to be placed on a ventilator to sustain his life.
 On Thursday, April 21, Nixon quickly sank into a deep coma.
 The following night, he died at 9:08 p.m., April 22, 1994.
 He was 81 years old.
 His daughters, Tricia and Julie, were by his side.
-The Vander Plaat Funeral Home in Wyckoff, New Jersey handled the funeral arrangements for President Nixon, just as they did for his late wife.
+The Vander Plaat Funeral Home in Wyckoff, New Jersey handled his funeral arrangements, just as they did for Pat Nixon.

 U.S. President Bill Clinton announced Nixon's death in the White House Rose Garden and proclaimed a national day of mourning five days later.
 Clinton stated that Nixon was "a statesman who sought to build a lasting structure of peace" and praised his "desire to give something back to this world."
 Clinton said that he was "deeply grateful to President Nixon for his wise counsel."
-Tributes also came from former Presidents Gerald Ford, Jimmy Carter, Ronald Reagan and George H. W. Bush.
-Former Secretary of State Henry Kissinger, former Senator George McGovern (who ran against Nixon in 1972), former Senator Howard Baker, Senator Bob Dole, Senator John McCain and Senator Ted Kennedy also reflected on Nixon's death.
+Tributes also came from the former presidents Gerald Ford, Jimmy Carter, Ronald Reagan and George H. W. Bush.
+The former secretary of state Henry Kissinger, the former South Dakota Senator George McGovern (who ran against Nixon in the 1972 presidential election), the former senator Howard Baker, Senator Bob Dole, Senator John McCain and Senator Ted Kennedy also reflected on Nixon's death.
+Malaysian Prime Minister Mahathir Mohamad extended his condolences to Bill Clinton on the death of Nixon.

 Events in California

 Transportation to the Nixon Library

 Following the news of Nixon's death, tributes were placed at the Richard Nixon Presidential Library in Yorba Linda, California, the site of his birthplace.
-On April 26, the casket was placed into VC-137C SAM 27000, a member of the presidential fleet used as Air Force One while Nixon was in office, and flown to Marine Corps Air Station El Toro, Orange County, California.
+On April 26, the casket was placed into VC-137C SAM 27000, a member of the presidential fleet used as Air Force One while Nixon was in office, and flown from Stewart Air Force Base in Orange County, New York, to Marine Corps Air Station El Toro, Orange County, California.
 The body was transported in a motorcade, by hearse, to the Nixon Library.